 Spring Arbor University was founded in 1873 by leaders of the Free Methodist Church as a private academy with elementary and secondary grades.
 It evolved into an institution of higher learning in the 1920s and acquired four-year liberal arts status and accreditation from North Central Association of Colleges and Schools in 1963.
 Today, Spring Arbor University grants associate and bachelor degrees.
-The University also grants the following graduate degrees: Master of Arts in Communication, Master of Arts in Counseling, Master of Arts in Education, Master of Arts in Family Studies, Master of Arts in Reading, Master of Arts in Spiritual Formation and Leadership, Master of Arts in Teaching English to Speakers of Other Languages, Master of Business Administration, Master of Special Education, Master of Science in Nursing and Master of Social Work.
+The University also grants the following graduate degrees: Master of Arts in strategic communication and leadership, Master of Arts in reading, Master of Arts in education, Master of Arts in family studies, Master of Arts in reading, Master of Arts in spiritual formation and leadership, Master of Arts in teaching English to speakers of other languages, Master of Business Administration, Master of Special Education, Master of Science in nursing, and Master of Social Work.
 Graduate programs are available on campus, online, and at regional sites in Battle Creek, Bay City, Flint, Gaylord, Grand Rapids, Jackson, Kalamazoo, Lansing, Metro-Detroit, Metro-Toledo, and Petoskey.